motoinsure

 The third is cargo and luggage contents excluded.
 Gear and personal belongings carried in panniers and top cases are generally not covered for theft or damage under the motorcycle policy itself.
 The fix is to ask about personal-effects coverage, or confirm a homeowners or renters policy extends to belongings carried on the bike — a touring rider carrying a trip’s worth of gear has real value at stake.

-Progressive answers it cleanly: custom-parts and equipment coverage sits in the base standalone policy, so a touring bike's infotainment is covered at repair cost rather than capped as a generic accessory.
-Markel is the call for a high-value touring rig — a powersports specialist whose accessory and custom-parts limits run generous enough for a full-dress machine.
-Riding a touring Harley?
-Harley-Davidson Insurance fits that bike specifically, with accessory coverage standard.
-Geico usually posts the lowest base number for a clean-record rider on a stock tourer, though electronics coverage there costs extra [GEICO, 2026].
-Dairyland keeps the door open for a rider whose record has closed others.
+A touring bike’s electronics drive the comparison.
+Factory navigation and audio are a large share of the bike’s value, so the test for each quote is whether it covers that equipment without a thin sublimit.
+An insurer that puts custom-parts and equipment coverage in the base standalone policy answers it cleanly, covering a touring bike’s infotainment at repair cost rather than capping it as a generic accessory.
+A powersports specialist is the call for a high-value touring rig, with accessory and custom-parts limits generous enough for a full-dress machine.
+For a touring bike from a particular manufacturer, that brand's own program fits the machine specifically, with accessory coverage standard.
+The direct-model insurers usually post the lowest base number for a clean-record rider on a stock tourer, though electronics coverage there costs extra.
+And the high-risk specialists keep the door open for a rider whose record has closed others.

 Average premium ranges